Hamilton County Health Department COVID-19

 What are the possible side effects of the COVID-19 vaccine?
 Will it make me sick?

-The body starts building protection to COVID-19 after vaccination.
-Some people may have some side effects after receiving the vaccine, which are normal signs that the body is building protection to COVID-19.
-Others may not have side effects, but the body is still building protection.
-The local side effects are pain, redness and swelling at the injection site.
-Other reactions are fever, chills, tiredness, headache, body aches and flu-like symptoms.
-Serious adverse events are rare, and a small number of people have experienced blood clots after receiving the Jansen COVID-19 vaccine.
+Some people may have some side effects while others may not as the body starts building protection to COVID-19 after vaccination.
+The local side effects may be pain, redness and swelling at the injection site.
+Other possible reactions are fever, chills, tiredness, headache, muscle pain and nausea.
+Serious adverse events are rare.
+A small number of people have experienced blood clots after receiving the Jansen COVID-19 vaccine.
 There have been rare reports of myocarditis and pericarditis occurring after Pfizer and Moderna vaccination, particularly in adolescents and young adults.
 Most patients who received care responded well to medicine and rest and quickly felt better.
 CDC is monitoring and investigating these reports.
 VSafe is a CDC smartphone-based tool where people can report any side effects after getting the COVID-19 vaccine.

 How do the Pfizer or Moderna vaccines work?